Utshav-paudel/Real-Time-Number-Plate-detection/README.md

 ```bash
 pip install -r requirements.txt
 ```
-* Run main.py with the sample video file to generate the test.csv file
+* Run main.py with the sample video file to generate the test.csv file or provide ip of your camera
 ``` python
 python main.py
 ```